rzheng7/sshmux/README.md

 This will create a new session if no session beginning with the letters "session2" exists, and join an existing session otherwise.
 The original `-t` flag of ssh is not supported when using sshmux (sshmux already uses this flag internally).

+<h3>List available sessions</h3>

+If you're trying to remember what sessions are already open on the server, you can use the `--ls` flag, as in:

+    $ sshmux me@myserver --ls

+This will run 'tmux ls' on the server, print the results to your local terminal, and exit.

 <h3>Debugging</h3>

 If sshmux isn't connecting well, you can pass it the `-v` flag for more verbose output, as you would do with ssh.